Best Holiday Gift Ideas to Win your Favourite Mountain Biker's Heart

 - Park Tool Magnetic Parts Bowl: This will be handy for anyone who services their bike.
 Keep this magnetic bowl handy to avoid losing tiny metal parts.

 - Bike tubes: any brand works, just make sure it’s the right size.
 Patch kits never hurt either.
-This is a bike tube we would buy for my husband or my bike with 27.5 inch wheels.
-Note that if your partner runs tubeless, they will use tubeless sealant and won’t need tubes.
+You will want to know the width and diameter of the wheels when picking out tube.
+Note that if your partner runs tubeless, they will use tubeless sealant but a tube can always get them out of a sticky situation if they have trouble on the go.
 And for any riders who run tubes, they will appreciate a handy patch kit or two.

 - New Tires: If you notice the tread wearing down on your favourite mountain biker’s tires, you may want to treat them to some new ones.
 Again, you need to know their tire size.
-Here are our favourite 27.5 inch tires (you can mix and match front and back), but we like the following combo:
+Here is my partners’ favourite 27.5 inch tires (you can mix and match front and back), but he likes the following combo:

 - Multi-tool with Chain Breaker: If you’re on the go and notice something is a little loose, tighten that sucker up with your multi-tool; a small tool that fits in your pack.
 My husband likes that it has a chain breaker because if for some reason his chain breaks on the trail mid-ride, he can pop the whole link out and put the rest of the chain back together.
 He might be down a gear or two but at least he can finish his day on the trails or at the bike park.